codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/index.rst

 ..
 NOTE::

-    Note that some of the filters can be disabled based on the |project_name| settings or user role.
+    Note that some of the filters can be disabled based on the FAIR Wizard settings or user role.

 We can :ref:`create a new project<create-project>` by clicking the :guilabel:`Create` button.